mramezani64/imu-and-gps-integration/README.md

 # imu-and-gps-integration

-The presented code is for the tightly couple of inertial measurements with gnss psuedo-ranges.
+The presented code is for the tightly couple of inertial measurements with gnss pseudo-ranges.